EWeinstein/causal-tcrs/scripts/preprocess/README.md

 preprocess_emerson.sh
 ```

+### Paths
+The above scripts were anonymized as follows:
+- `PACKAGE_PATH` denotes the path to this package (the folder containing causal-tcrs)
+- `EMERSON_PATH` denotes the path to a folder with the Emerson et al. data, containing
+  - the Emerson dataset repertoires and
+  - a text file `file_list.txt` containing the all the repertoire file names, separated by newlines (Keck0001_MC1.tsv\nKeck0002_MC1.tsv...)
+- `SNYDER_PATH` denotes the path to the Snyder et al. data, which should contain
+  - `ImmuneCODE-Repertoire-Tags-002.2.tsv` metadata on the patients and their repertoires
+  - `ImmuneCODE-Review-002` a folder containing patient repertoire files from the main cohort
+  - `ImmuneCODE-Repertoires-002.2` a folder containing patient repertoire files from the MIRA study cohort
+  - `ImmuneCODE-MIRA-Release002.1` a folder containing the MIRA assay results
+- `IGOR_PATH` denotes the path to the folder containing IGoR, which should have
+  - `IGoR/igor_src/igor` the installed IGoR executable
+  - `IGoR/models/human/tcr_beta` the TCR Beta model provided with IGoR
+- `OUT_PATH` denotes the path to the folder where the preprocessed data is output (the folder from which `preprocess_igor.py` was run)

+### Compute
 The total time to run the preprocessing was roughly one week, using 40 cpus.
 The time is largely dominated by inference and sampling from IGoR.